AnujaLatkar/AnujaLatkar/README.md

 ## 💫 About Me

-I’m **Adityaraj Patil**, a passionate Full Stack Developer, Mentor, and Technical Trainer with hands-on experience in building scalable web applications, guiding students and interns, and working on real-world problem-solving systems.

-- 🏢 I currently work as a **Mentor & Trainer**, delivering technical guidance and project-based learning under **DevineTech Solutions**, where I focus on practical development, architecture clarity, and industry-ready skills.
-- 💼 Alongside this, I am actively working with **Dexpert Systems**, contributing to development and learning in advanced system design and modern technology stacks.
+I’m **Anuja Arun Latkar**, A passionate technology enthusiast skilled in programming and digital editing.
+Experienced in Python, Java, HTML, CSS, JavaScript, and SQL for developing applications and websites.
+Strong in coding, debugging, and problem-solving, with a focus on building efficient and well-structured solutions
+- 🏢 I'm Continuously improving programming skills in Java, Python, C++, HTML, CSS, and JavaScript, and developing digital editing and creative content skills.

 ### 💻 What I Do
-- 🌐 Full Stack Web Development (Frontend & Backend)
-- 🎓 Mentoring & Training aspiring developers
-- 🏗️ Project Architecture & System Design
-- 🔬 Research-oriented and problem-solving based development
-- 🤝 Guiding interns on real-world applications and best practices
+- 🌐 Proficient in Python, Java, HTML, CSS, JavaScript, and SQL for software and web development.
+- 🎓 Skilled in editing and digital content creation with attention to detail and presentation.
+- 🏗️ problem-solving and logical thinking abilities in programming.

 ### 🚀 Interests
-- 🤖 AI-assisted systems & automation
+- 🤖 Enthusiastic about Artificial Intelligence and Machine Learning and their real-world applications.
-- 🧩 Clean code, system thinking, and product mindset
+- 🧩 Passionate about digital editing and creative content creation.
-- 📚 Teaching through real projects
+- 📚 Always exploring new technologies and improving technical and creative skills

 ### 📌 Philosophy
 > *"Build with purpose.
 Learn continuously.
 Teach what you master."*